 Potential Impact: Low-Medium-High

-High Traffic is often typified as large numbers of connections made over short intervals of time.
-Too many connections block processes and can delay query response and can even cause session errors.
-Without exception handling root cause analysis may not be easily determined without digging into the postgres logs.
+High traffic is often characterized by large numbers of connections made over short intervals.
+Too many connections block processes, delay query responses, and can even cause session errors.
+Without exception handling, root cause analysis may require digging into the Postgres logs.

 An easy fix is increasing the number of connections: